raggleton/PythiaPlotter/README.md

 - Note, there's a bash script, `DO_NOT_USE_makeGraphFromPythia.sh`, that is old and out of date.
 Only kept for posterity, and as a reminder of how painful bash can be.

 ## Future plans
-- [ ] Combine with Latex to represent particle names properly **FIRST ATTEMPT DONE - STILL WORK IN PROGRESS**
+- [x] Combine with Latex to represent particle names properly
-	- [ ] Redo ugly rewriting gv into tex file by linking or something
+	- [x] Redo ugly rewriting gv into tex file by linking or something
 	- [ ] Add user option to pass options to dot2texi
 	- [x] Do test to see if the necessary programs exist
 - [ ] Use pyparsing to ease parsing of file/event info?